isomerpages/mlaw-corp/news/speeches/_posts/2017-01-18-Address-by-Ms-Indranee-Rajah-S-C-Senior-Minister-of-State-Ministry-of-Law-and-Ministry-of-Finance-to-the-Inaugural-Cohort-of-the-UniSIM-School-of-Law.md

 ---
-layout: post
-title: Address by Ms Indranee Rajah S.C., Senior Minister of State, Ministry of Law and Ministry of Finance, to the Inaugural Cohort of the UniSIM School of Law
+title: 'Address by Ms Indranee Rajah S.C., Senior Minister of State, Ministry of Law and Ministry of Finance, to the Inaugural Cohort of the UniSIM School of Law'
-permalink: /news/speeches/address-by-ms-indranee-rajah-s-c---senior-minister-of-state--min
+permalink: /news/speeches/address-by-ms-indranee-rajah-s-c

+---
+senior-minister-of-state--min
 breadcrumb: Speeches
 collection_name: news
 ---